nKey/layer-parse-module/README.md

 ###Creating your Cloud Function
 To use this module in your Parse Cloud Code, you have to require the module and initialize it with the proper IDs and keys.
   1. Start by navigating to the 'keys' folder in the repo you just cloned, and open the layer-key.js file.
-Copy the Private       Key generated through the Layer Developer Portal into this file and save it.
+Copy the Private Key generated through the Layer Developer Portal  (developer.layer.com->Authentication->Authentication Keys) into this file and save it.
   2. To require this module, open your main.js file and include this code at the top:

 ```javascript